Azure/azure-sphere-gallery/HeapTracker/README.md

 ## Next steps

+### Project expectations

+This library should be use during *development only*, for optimizing the memory usage in a High-level application.

-- For more information and recommendations on Azure Sphere memory usage and debugging, see [Memory use in high-level applications](https://docs.microsoft.com/en-us/azure-sphere/app-development/application-memory-usage).
+For more information and recommendations on Azure Sphere memory usage and debugging, see [Memory use in high-level applications](https://docs.microsoft.com/en-us/azure-sphere/app-development/application-memory-usage).

-## Expected support for the code
+### Expected support for the code
 There is no official support guarantee for this code, but we will make a best effort to respond to/address any issues you encounter.

 ## How to report an issue